-Branson, deemed the “Live Music Capital of the World,” is less than 20 minutes away.
+Branson is deemed the “Live Music Capital of the World,” and is less than 20 minutes away.
 Known as the family-friendly Las Vegas, many shows, venues, and museums are now open and ready to entertain your family.

 What to Do: Table Rock Lake State Park, Silver Dollar City, Titanic Museum, Branson Ferris Wheel, Dinosaur Museum

 Where to Stay: Those looking for a splurge will want to stay at the Big Cedar Lodge.
 However, travelers looking for something a little bit more budget-friendly will enjoy the Westgate Branson Lakes Resort (condo-hotel, newly renovated).

 The Indiana Dunes was designated as the nation’s 61st national park on February 15, 2019.
 It’s a great place to dig your toes in the soft sand and run up and down the dunes, some of which are up to 125-feet tall.
 Along the shoreline, there are over 50 miles of cycling and hiking trails through bogs, forests, and wetlands.

 Nonetheless, Chesterton is known for its Saturday European Market which is held in the city’s historic downtown.
 Typically, food trucks and vendors are selling a variety of artisan foods and crafts.

 Some folks shop locally for homemade bread, cheeses, fruits, and jam.
 Afterward, they take their tasty finds to enjoy a picnic on the beach.